Unidata/netcdf-c/docs/FAQ.md

 ----------

-How do I build and install netCDF for a specific development environment? {#How-do-I-build-netCDF-for-a specific-dev-environment}
+How do I build and install netCDF for a specific development environment? {#How-do-I-build-and-install-netCDF-for-a-specific-development-environment}
 -----------------

 You have to build and install the netCDF C library first, before you build and install other language libraries that depend on it, such as Fortran, C++, or Python netCDF libraries.
 The netCDF Java library is mostly independent of the netCDF C library, unless you need to write netCDF-4 files from Java, in which case you will also need an installed netCDF C library.